Eileen Gray: Architecture

 Gray and Badovici broke up and in 1931 Gray started work on a new house, Tempe à Pailla, above the nearby town of Menton.
-The name Tempe à Pailla is translated into English as "Time and Hay" and references a Provençal proverb that say both are needed for figs to ripen.
+The name Tempe à Pailla is translated into English as "Time and Hay" and references a Provençal proverb that says both are needed for figs to ripen.
 It was a small two bedroom house with a large terrace.
 Much of the furniture was transformable, including expandable wardrobes and a dining banquette that both folded for storage and could be turned into an occasional table.
 With Tempe à Pailla, Gray moved away from Le Corbusier's free plan ideal and created more separate spaces while maximizing the house's panoramic views.
 Gray's design also maximized airflow and natural light with features such as shuttered windows and skylights.
 Gray's multi-level kitchen was influenced by Margarete Schütte-Lihotzky's Frankfurt Kitchen.

 Le Corbusier often stayed at E-1027 as a guest of Badovici, who owned it, and in 1938/1939 he painted murals there.
 Gray had expressed a wish that E-1027 be free of any decoration.
 His drawing Three Women might depict Eileen and Jean together.
 Beatriz Colomina, in her seminal article "War On Architecture: E.1027", makes the assertion that, as the archetypical colonist, Le Corbusier didn't think of it as "an invasion, but as a gift [...the type of gift that] can not be returned".

 In 2013, The Observer critic Rowan Moore called it an “act of naked phallocracy” by a man asserting “his dominion, like a urinating dog, over the territory”, the nature of this "spasm of comic brutality" being "hotly debated" as "an act of vandalism... infringement of the original architect's intellectual property... a bravura improvement" or "just plain snobbery and sexism".
 One of the murals, titled Three Women, might be Le Corbusier's response to Gray's use of desire and femininity in her work.
 The content of the painting (three feminine figures intertwined) could be a reference to Gray's bisexuality.

 Other owners of E-1027 included Marie-Louise Schelbert, a friend of Corbusier's, and Heinz Peter Kägi.
 Architect Renaud Barrés is the current owner.

 E-1027 was also the setting for many tragedies.
 In 1965, Le Corbusier died of a heart attack shortly after swimming at the beach located nearby.
 In 1996, Heinz Peter Kägi, Marie-Louise Schelbert's gynecologist, was stabbed to death during an altercation with two men in the living room.